ogdenstudios/feyrun/assets/dungeon-master/session-1.md

 > Jenn's sprite appears.
 "There's no time to explain!
 You shouldn't be here!
 Follow me!"
 They all run with the sprite.
 They look back to the village, but it's covered in thicker fog.
 When they look ahead again, they're just cresting the hill once more.

 ## The Crossing in the East

+Justin leads out of the forest: 11 + 4

 Opposite the sun is a dirt trail, twisting and winding away from the clearing.